-If you found the last year’s Addiction 13 a tad snug due to the synthetic leather overlays, the 14 comes as a respite from the tightness.
+If you found the last year’s Addiction 13 a tad snug due to the synthetic leather overlays, the 14 will come as a respite.

 The engineered mesh forefoot is devoid of space-robbing overlays so there’s more room inside.
-Though the standard insole is a thick PU kind that can be swapped for an aftermarket footbed, the increased space makes that swap less of an effort.
+Though the standard insole is a thick PU kind that can be swapped for an aftermarket footbed, the increased space makes the said swap less of an effort.

 There’s no change in the midsole or outsole, so the Addiction 14 has the same cushioned and super-stable ride character as before.
 It’s worth bearing in mind that the Addiction is one of the two stability shoes (along with the NB 940) on this guide with a medial post.

 The 940V4 is a conventional stability powerhouse – it has a large medial post on the inner midsole, a plastic midfoot shank, and a ride quality that blends cushioning and support.
 Though the V4 is “lighter” than the V3, it is still 13-ounces heavy.

 You can remove the thick stock insole and have enough space to stick in a footbed of your choice.

 The upper fit is an improvement over the V3.
 New Balance has replaced the clunky overlays with fused layers that make the interiors smoother and accommodating.